5 min read

 A review of 6 studies discovered that caffeine supplementation significantly increases your body’s metabolism over a period of 24 hours.
 This effect, however, is often short-lived.

 Weight loss coffee is not an urban legend.
-It does help you to lose weight on a small scale when done right.
+It does help you lose weight on a small scale when done right.

-In the next section, you will learn what those hacks are so you can lose weight by drinking weight loss coffee.
+In the next section, you will learn what those hacks are so you can lose weight by drinking weight-loss coffee.

 Latte, mocha, cappuccino, espresso, long black, light roast coffee, or dark roast coffee.